 - Mobile health clinics: Schedule an on-site health clinic that employees can access without having to go to a medical facility.
 Health clinics can offer basic health screenings, immunizations, and education.

-4. Get information on any changes to coverage for the coming year
+4. Get information on any changes to health benefits coverage for the coming year

 Next communicate these changes to all staffers, and be ready to answer their questions for clarification.
 The more time you and your employees have to review any changes, the more informed choice they will be able to make at open enrollment, particularly if you offer more than one plan in each category.